isomerpages/singapore-customs-old/_import-procedures-req/01c1h-documents-for-clearance-of-goods.md

 -   All items serialised and ordered alphabetically with the following information:

-  i.	corresponding parcel tracking number/ HAWB/ reference number;
+1. corresponding parcel tracking number/ HAWB/ reference number;

-  ii.	outer packing number (i.e. mailbag no);
+2. outer packing number (i.e. mailbag no);

-  iii.	consignee name;
+3.	consignee name;

-  iv.	consignee address;
+4.	consignee address;

-  v.	item CIF provided in S$; and
+5.	item CIF provided in S$; and

-  vi.	total CIF value of all items under the same parcel tracking number/ reference number.
+6.	total CIF value of all items under the same parcel tracking number/ reference number.

 -   An undertaking by your company (endorsed by a staff holding a managerial position or above) that: